srirannu/xdai-nyu.github.io/projects/ShelfSprout.md

 **Target Learning Audience:**

   Book club organizers, avid readers, independent bookstore owners, and small business owners.
-The audience would also encapsulate women and non-binary folks since this community would function as a safe space for them.
+The audience would also encompass women and non-binary folks since this community would function as a safe space for them.

 **Identified Learning Need:**